data-engineering-community/data-engineering-wiki/Tools/Apache Hadoop.md

 # HDFS

-**HDFS** or Hadoop Distributed File System is a native tool on Hadoop that let us store from structured to non-structured data on a local cluster.
-Although HDFS is the main option, and is the one Apache Spark uses as well, Hadoop offers other tools such as HFTP, HSFTP, WebHDFS and Amazon S3.
+**HDFS** or Hadoop Distributed File System is a native tool on Hadoop that let us store structured and non-structured data on a local cluster.
+Although HDFS is the main option and is the one Apache Spark uses as well, Hadoop offers other tools such as HFTP, HSFTP, WebHDFS, and Amazon S3.

 # How does Hadoop works?